mikemag/MonkeyCAM/engine/docs/Configuration_Guide.md

 *Optional.*

-Center inserts are specified relative to the boot/stance center.
+Center inserts are specified relative to the boot/stance center for skis, and relative to the true board center for splitboards.

+For splitboards, the center pack is also duplicated and centered over each half of the splitboard.
+This is specifically for the touring inserts.

-#### Heel
+#### Heel/Tail

+The name can be `heel` or `tail` depending on preference.
+For clarity, skis typically use `heel` while snowboards and splitboards typically use `tail`.

 "heel":
 \[
   {"x": `number`,   "y": `number`},